If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 - Decision and practice permit

-- If your application is approved, you’ll receive an automatic email from our system informing you your application was approved and to return to the portal to pay the Registration Fee.
+- If your application is approved, you’ll receive an email from our registration team informing you your application was approved and giving you instructions on how to pay the Registration Fee ($225.00, pro-rated June 1 to $112.50).

-- When you pay the Registration Fee your registration will become active, and you’ll have immediate access to your practice permit in the portal.
+- When you pay the Registration Fee, we will grant registration and give you access to your practice permit in the portal.
 You cannot practice until you have a valid practice permit.
 If you don’t pay the Registration Fee within forty-five business days, your application may be closed and you must reapply.

 - If your application is deferred, you’ll receive an email from our registration team stating the decision and instructions on next steps.